Reception of the Marvel Cinematic Universe

-Produced by Marvel Studios since 2008, under the ownership of the Walt Disney Company since 2009, the Marvel Cinematic Universe (MCU) is a media franchise, with over 29 films and 19 television series already produced.
+Produced by Marvel Studios since 2008, and under the ownership of the Walt Disney Company since 2009, the Marvel Cinematic Universe (MCU) is a media franchise, with over 35 films and 20 television series already produced.
 Operating with shared universe storytelling, the media franchise has had significant commercial success and has largely received positive critical reviews.
-However, the MCU has received criticism, including from a number of high-profile filmmakers, particularly centered around its impact on filmmaking, its representation of women and LGBT+ characters, whitewashing, as well as its relationship with the American military.
+However, it has also been criticized by filmmakers for its impact on the film industry, most notably in comments made by Martin Scorsese in 2019, which provoked significant debate among filmmakers.
+The series has also seen criticism from activists for its representation of minority characters and relationship with the American military.

 Revenue

 As of June 2022, the MCU is the highest-grossing film franchise in history, having collectively grossed over $26 billion in box-office revenue, more than twice that by the second largest franchise, Star Wars.
 In 2021, the MCU comprised around 30% of the total revenue in North America, up from 18% in 2018.
-The lowest-grossing entry is The Incredible Hulk (2008), at $264.7 million, whereas the highest-grossing is Avengers: Endgame (2019), at $2.8 billion.
+The lowest-grossing entry is The Marvels (2023), at $206 million their biggest box office bomb, whereas the highest-grossing is Avengers: Endgame (2019), at $2.8 billion the second highest-grossing film of all time.

 Accolades

-Films and series within the franchise have received a number of awards and other accolades.
-They have been nominated for 135 Saturn Awards, winning 36, as well as 12 Hugo Awards, winning two.
-In 2019, Black Panther became the first superhero film to be nominated for the Academy Award for Best Picture, winning three at the 91st Academy Awards.
+The films within the franchise have received a number of awards and other accolades.
+They have been nominated for a total of 27 Academy Awards, winning four; 13 British Academy Film Awards, winning one; 170 Saturn Awards, winning 40; and 14 Hugo Awards, winning two.
+Black Panther (2018) received seven nominations at the 91st Academy Awards, including the first ever Best Picture nomination for a superhero film, and won three for Best Costume Design, Best Production Design, and Best Original Score, making it the first MCU film to win an Academy Award.
+Iron Man (2008) became the first MCU film and just the third superhero film ever deemed "culturally, historically, or aesthetically significant" and selected for preservation in the National Film Registry by the Library of Congress in 2022.